 Use a fork to scoop out the fleshy parts of the eggplant from the charred skin.
-Finely dice green onions and 1/2 of a wiri wiri pepper (you can use scotch bonnet peppers if you don’t have wiri wiri peppers).
-Saute in a small sauce pan with 2 tbsp extra virgin olive oil, on medium heat.
+Finely dice green onions and ½ of a wiri wiri pepper (you can use scotch bonnet peppers if you don't have wiri wiri peppers).
+Saute in a small sauce pan with 2 tablespoon extra virgin olive oil, on medium heat.
 The olive oil gives it a great flavor.

 Place the fleshy parts of the eggplant that you removed from the charred skin, and the roasted garlic, in a plate or serving dish.
 Then, remove the skin from the tomato.
 Add the tomato to the eggplant and garlic.
 Using a fork, crush tomato and garlic and mix together with the eggplant.
 Finally, add the green onions, pepper and salt to taste (about 1 tsp).
 Mix together and serve hot with your favorite type of roti.
 I had mine with sada roti (recipe to follow).

 The Printable Baigan Choka Recipe